 Have you ever thought of making your own surf wax?
 We've got the perfect recipe for you.
 Get a personal grip with an eco-friendly touch.

-In the mean time however, why not try your custom-made wax?
+It's easy to make, so why not try your custom-made wax?
 You'll certainly impress your surfing friends and may even start a new business.

 Finally, let the wax rest for three hours until dry.
 Label it with a brand and logo, and test in the water.
 It's the best organic surf wax you'll ever get.
-Smelly and sticky, without petrochemicals.
+Smelly and sticky; without petrochemicals.

 The Organic Surf Wax Recipe:

-3.5 parts of Beeswax
+3.5 parts Beeswax

-1 part of Coconut Oil or Fragrant Oil
+1 part Coconut Oil or Fragrant Oil